oracle/node-oracledb/INSTALL.md

    ```

    When using Instant Client 19 on recent Linux versions, such as Oracle Linux
    8, you may also need to install the `libnsl` package.
+This is not needed
+   from Instant Client 21 onward.

 #### Installing node-oracledb and your application